 Sticky Learning ® is a unique training method developed by the MBM team because we were frustrated by the limited effect of one-day training courses.
 This was one of the models we used to design Sticky Learning ®.

-In essence, the 10% is delivered by the traditional classroom training courses.
+In essence, the traditional classroom training courses deliver the 10%.
 Each MBM training course has a foundation day and then an advanced day 6 months later.
 In between these two days, 6 months apart, the Learner completes sticky pieces.
-Each sticky piece is a habit-forming activity completed on-the-job and encouraging the Learner to form and use their new habit.
+Each sticky piece is a habit-forming activity that a learner completes on-the-job and encourages them to form and use their new habit.

 In addition, each Learner engages with a 1/2 day Learning To Learn training course before they attend any of the MBM training courses.
-This 1/2 day is designed to help the Learner understand how to learn more, more quickly, and with more easily, plus the importance of models like this to learning and getting a better return on their investment of time.
+We designed this 1/2 day to help the Learner understand how to learn more, more quickly, and with more easily, plus the importance of models like this to learning and getting a better return on their investment of time.

-At the Learning To Learn training course each Learner is asked to pair with another Learner.
+At the Learning To Learn training course, each Learner is asked to pair with another Learner.
 This becomes their Learning Buddy and in L&D language, this delivers the 20% of this learning model because the learning buddies are given a structure of how often to meet to discuss their learning, according to Ebbinghaus Forgetting Curve.
-The Forgetting Curve identifies when Learners are likely to ‘dump their learning’ – The Learning Buddy meetings are scheduled for those times.
+The Forgetting Curve identifies when Learners are likely to ‘dump their learning’ – The Learning Buddy meetings kick in at those times.